-Proceed as described in Fig. 9.12 to replace the SIM (refer to Tab.
-9.60:
+Proceed as described in Tab.9.82. to replace the SIM (refer to Fig.9.11.):

+rooted as associated in rapide the sim (root to rig.s.
+11.).
 Step Action 1 Use the suitable tool to remove the 2 screw cover seals (A).
-2 Unscrew the 2 fixing screws ( B ) of the transparent cover ( C ) with the Phillips screwdriver and remove it from its seat.
+Unscrew the 2 fixing screws (B) of the transparent cover (C) with the Phillips screwdriver and remove it from its seat.
+2 NOTICE!
 When the transparent front cover (C) is removed, a mechanical anti-tampering device will trigger a removal signal.
 3 Open the door ( D ) that allows access to the communication battery compartment ( E ).
 Disconnect the communication battery connector from its housing (F) and remove the battery from the compartment.
 4 A HAZARD!
 Batteries are dangerous and sensitive to shock, vibration and exposure to open flames.
 Failure to comply with this document may lead to the risk of explosion, fire, harmful emissions which may have serious consequences for health.

 Step Action 5 Press on the SIM (H) to activate the push/pull extraction mechanism, then extract the SIM (H1) from its seat.
 6 Insert the new SIM (H1) and press on the SIM itself (H) to activate the push/pull insertion mechanism.
-Insert the connector of the communication battery into its housing (F), then close the door (D) of the battery compartment making sure it fits in properly.
+Insert the connector of the communication battery into its housing ( F ), then close the door ( D ) of the battery compartment making sure it fits in properly.
 7 NOTICE!
 Position the cables (G) so as to facilitate closing the door (D) without damaging them.
-Insert the transparent cover (C) in its seat, checking that it is fully inserted, then tighten the 2 fixing screws (B) with the Phillips screwdriver.
+Insert the transparent cover ( C ) in its seat, checking that it is fully inserted, then tighten the 2 fixing screws ( B ) with the Phillips screwdriver.
 8 NOTICE!
 Tightening torque 1.3 Nm (minimum 1.2 Nm - maximum 1.4 Nm).
 9 Insert the new 2 screw cover seals (A) making sure they are completely inserted in the corresponding hole.
-Tab.
-9.60.